 We will never sell your personal data to third parties.
 We may share your personal information with certain third parties but only in the circumstances set out below:

 Where you request support or ask us to tell your GP your results, we will share your personal information with third parties (such as local alcohol service providers or your GP practice).
-These third parties must at all times provide the same levels of security for your personal information as we do and, where required, are bound by a legal agreement to keep your personal information private, secure and to process it only on the specific instructions of HAGA and for the purposes intended.
+Where you agree to be referred to a local alcohol treatment provider, we will share the information required to make that referral.
+These third parties must at all times provide the same levels of security for your personal information as we do and, where required, are bound by a legal agreement to keep your personal information private, secure and to process it only on the specific instructions of Blenheim and for the purposes intended.

-3.5 Will you transmit my personal data overseas?
+3.5 Will you transfer my personal data overseas?

 3.6 Will I be sent information that I did not ask for?

 No. You will only receive information if you request it and you will only be contacted for the purposes of your request.
+We will only communicate with you for the purposes of appointments and follow up.
 We will not use your contact details for further communications unless you request that we maintain contact.

 3.7 Access to your personal information

-If you would like a copy of the personal data that we hold about you, please email or write to us at: Confidentiality Query, HAGA Central Office, Neighbourhood Resource Centre, 177 Park Lane, London, N17 0HJ.
-We may charge you a fee (currently an average of £10) for providing this information.
+If you would like a copy of the personal data that we hold about you, please email us at firstname.lastname@example.org or write to us at: Confidentiality Query, Blenheim Central Office, 210 Wandsworth Road, London, SW8 2JU.

 4. Other websites and apps